The Answers toAll Your Questions

 What is a pediatric dentist?

-- A pediatric dentist is a dentist who specializes in providing dental care for children.
-Pediatric dentist complete additional training after dental school in order to best treat infants, children
+A pediatric dentist is a dentist who specializes in providing dental care for children.
+Pediatric dentist complete additional training after dental school in order to best treat infants, children and adolescents.

 When should my child go to the dentist?

 The American Academy of Pediatric Dentist recommends a first visit within the first year to help establish a dental home.
 Early visits have shown to help prevent dental cavities and protect your child’s smile now and into the future.

 What can I expect at my child’s first visit?

 At the first visit, the pediatric dentist will do a complete examination of your child’s teeth and bite.
 Some dental radiographs may be taken to diagnose caries or other dental issues.
 A cleaning will be done and fluoride will be placed.

 Are dental radiographs safe and why does my child need them?